 None of the four courses can be taken Pass/Fail.

-CS 50 can be taken Sat/Unsat but all other courses must be letter graded, and the grade achieved in these courses must be C or better (i.e., a C- is not sufficient).
+CS 50 or CS 32 can be taken Sat/Unsat but all other courses must be letter graded, and the grade achieved in each of the four courses must be C- or better (i.e., a D+ is not sufficient).

 Transfer students who wish to use some of their coursework in their prior institution towards secondary credit should contact the computer science DUSes.